CiscoDevNet/terraform-provider-aci/website/docs/r/mgmt_preference.html.markdown

 ```

 ## NOTE ##
-User can use resource of type `aci_mgmt_preference` to change configuration of object Mgmt Preference.
-User cannot create more than one instances of object Mgmt Preference.
+Users can use the resource of type `aci_mgmt_preference` to change the configuration of the object Mgmt Preference.
+Users cannot create more than one instance of object Mgmt Preference.

 ## Argument Reference ##
 * `interface_pref` - (Optional) Management interface that has to be used.
 Allowed values are "inband" and "ooband".